dedunu/tech/_posts/2015-01-19-how-to-generate-alfresco-5-amp-project.md

 ---
 layout: post
-title: How to generate Alfresco 5 AMP project
+title: "How to generate Alfresco 5 AMP project"
 ---

 Recently I have been working as an Alfresco Developer.
 When you are developing Alfresco Modules, you need to have a proper project with the correct directory structure.
 Since Alfresco use Maven, you can generate an Alfresco 5 AMP project using archetype.